learn-co-students/python-defining-functions-readme-data-science-intro-000/README.md

 If each time we wanted to reuse code we needed to copy and paste the code, we would be having to maintain a lot more code than is necessary.
-Also, each time we recopied it is another opportunity to make a mistake.
+Also, each time we recopy our code presents another opportunity to make a mistake.
 So what if there was a way to write that code just one time, yet be able to execute that code wherever and whenever we want?
-Functions allow us to do just that.
+That's where functions come in.

 Here is that same code wrapped in a function.